probcomp/bdbcontrib/README.md

 ### Shell utilities

-All contrib commands have documentation avalible using the `.help` commands.
+All contrib commands have documentation available using the `.help` commands.
 E.g., `.help show`.

 #### .heatmap